Tornado outbreak of April 14–16, 2011: Sanford–Raleigh, North Carolina

 At 2:53 p.m.
-EDT (18:53 UTC) on April 16, a moderately large and very intense tornado developed around Sanford, North Carolina, in Lee County.
-A Lowe's Home Improvement Warehouse store in Sanford was destroyed, however, there were no fatalities or serious injuries there as staff spotted the approaching storm, and rushed staff and customers to safety in time.
+EDT (18:53 UTC) on April 16, this very intense tornado developed around Sanford, North Carolina, in Lee County.
+A Lowe's Home Improvement Warehouse store in Sanford was destroyed; however, there were no fatalities or serious injuries there as staff spotted the approaching storm and rushed staff and customers to safety in time.
 Several retailers adjacent to Lowe's were also heavily damaged.
 In a nearby residential area, two people were killed, and 30 homes were destroyed.
 Some homes were reduced to rubble by the tornado.
 Aerial footage broadcast on WRAL showed a very wide debris path through the area.
 The most severe damage was in this area, rated as a high-end EF3, where three other warehouses were destroyed and two apartment buildings lost their upper levels.
-Mobile homes in the area were destroyed and vehicles were thrown by the tornado.
+Mobile homes in the area were destroyed, and vehicles were thrown.

-Generally maintaining its size and strength, the storm then paralleled U.S. Route 1.
+Generally maintaining its size and strength, the storm then paralleled US 1.
 It weakened southeast of the community of Moncure, in the southeast corner of Chatham County.
-Only a couple homes sustained EF0-strength roof damage as the tornado passed through the area.
+Only a couple of homes sustained EF0-strength roof damage as the tornado passed through the area.
 As the storm continued into southwestern Wake County, a tornado emergency was issued for areas downstream, including the city of Raleigh.